OpenDSA/OpenDSA/RST/en/Bounds/BoundAdversary.rst

    second largest.

 This proof is wrong.
-It exhibits the :term:`necessity fallacy`:
+It exhibits the :term:`necessary fallacy`:
 "Our algorithm does something, therefore all algorithms solving the problem must do the same."